Bob Lee (quarterback): Personal life

-His son, Zac Lee, played football for the University of Nebraska and was the team's starting quarterback for most of the 2009 season, he briefly signed with the Seattle Seahawks and he played for the Las Vegas Locomotives of the United Football League (UFL).
+His son, Zac Lee, played football for the University of Nebraska–Lincoln and was the team's starting quarterback for most of the 2009 season, he briefly signed with the Seattle Seahawks and he played for the Las Vegas Locomotives of the United Football League (UFL).
+The two Lees are inducted in the San Francisco Prep Hall of Fame for football and they are the first father-son duo to be honored in the Hall of Fame.
 His daughter, Jenna Lee, worked in various roles for the Fox Business Network starting in 2007, prior to becoming an anchor on the Fox News Channel in 2010.